Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

 The CLP shall be intended to serve as a place for co-operation, interaction and exchange – not only between people, but also between IT systems and between    people and IT systems.
 The prerequisites for such co-operation, interaction and exchange in a decentralized network are connecting structural elements and technical standards.
 Regarding the connecting structural elements and the technical standards, the following principles should apply:

-   1. Layered and modular structure of the CLP
+   1. Modular structure of the CLP

       The CLP shall be constructed as a stack of technologies being composed of at least
-      - an internet and network layer for communication and data exchange;
+      - a network layer for communication and data exchange;
-      - a security layer that assures secure and encrypted data exchange;
+      - a security layer that assures secure and encrypted data exchange and storage;
-      - an authentication layer that assures the integrity of the participants;
+      - an authentication layer that assures the integrity of data and the authenticity of the participants;
       - a data layer that allows the interoperability between the different services and components on the level of data exchange;
       - an application layer which supports a modular extension of services and offerings.
    2. Reflecting current trends and state-of-the-art in computational technologies